Aigboje Aig-Imoukhuede: Philanthropy

+He is the founder and chairman of the Aig-Imoukhuede Foundation, an independent non-profit that seeks to transform public service delivery and increase access to quality primary healthcare.
+The Foundation partners with Oxford University's Blavatnik School of Government, for several capacity-building initiatives for African public servants.
+Amongst the several capacity-building initiatives is the AIG Scholarships that send qualified African public servants to the University of Oxford for a Master of Public Policy degree.
+The AIG Public Leaders Programme is an asynchronous executive training for senior level public servants across Africa.
+Beyond capacity building, the foundation provides support on reform projects within the public service, championing digitalisation, culture change and personnel management.

 Aig-Imoukhuede is the first African co-chairman of the Global Business Coalition on Health (GBC Health) and the chairman of Friends of the Global Fund – Africa (Friends Africa).
 In 2010, he made a $1 million contribution to the Global Fund, and he has since made donations to the Global Fund through the 'Gift from Africa' campaign.

 He is currently the chairman of ABCHealth, a regional non-profit established by the Aliko Dangote Foundation and GBCHealth.
 He is also a director of the Private Sector Health Alliance of Nigeria (PSHAN).
 In 2019, Aigboje initiated the Adopt-A-Healthcare-Facility Programme (ADHFP).

 He is also the vice chairman of Global Citizen Nigeria and through a partnership with the Nigeria Sovereign Investment Fund (NSIA), has created the Nigerian Solidarity Support Fund (NSSF).

 Authorship

-Aigboje is the author of Leaving the Tarmac: Buying a Bank in Africa (Red Door, 2020), a memoir that recounts how he and Herbert Wigwe bought Access Bank in 2002, one of the smallest and most crisis- prone banks in Nigeria built it into one of the biggest and strongest banks in the country.
+Aigboje is the author of Leaving the Tarmac: Buying a Bank in Africa (Red Door, 2020), a memoir that recounts how he and Herbert Wigwe bought Access Bank in 2002, one of the smallest and most crisis- prone banks in Nigeria, and built it into one of the biggest and strongest banks in the country.